 High school students attending in an effort to meet Stevie Wonder (swag lovers)

-M-E Summit
+M-Enabling Summit

 M-Enabling is a conference held in the DC area.
 The stated focus is mobile accessibility but really this is the accessibility conference where business intersects with government.
 The conference is hosted by the FCC.
 B2B opportunities are plentiful, here.
 At least 25% of attendees wear business suits.
 The most common attendees are: